Music belongs to people, not platforms.

 Ownership matters.

 When you buy music, it should be yours.
 Not licensed-until-we-change-the-terms yours.
 Not available-until-the-deal-expires yours.
 Yours.
 Files you can download, keep forever, and play however you want.
-That's what ownership means, and we won't redefine it.

 Sharing is natural.